Ferrari raised $750,000 for ‘Save the Children’ by auctioning one of the first Romas in the US

 The Ferrari Roma is one of Italian automaker Ferrari’s most good-looking cars that has recently been put to the greater good of raising $750,000 for Save the Children’s educational programs.
-Sotheby’s facilitated the sale through RM Sotheby’s Online Only Platform keeping the charitable event ‘Save the Children’ at the forefront of its agenda.
-Save the Children has changed the lives of over one billion children since its inception 100 years ago.
-And Ferrari Roma on the other hand is making waves as an exceptional mid-front-engined 2+ coupe, with an output rate at 612 brake horsepower executing both a breathtaking performance and superb comfort and can easily be used on an everyday basis.
+Sotheby’s facilitated the sale through RM Sotheby’s Online Only Platform while keeping the charitable event ‘Save the Children’ at the forefront of its agenda.
+Save the Children has changed the lives of over 1 billion children since its inception 100 years ago.
+And Ferrari Roma on the other hand is making waves as an exceptional mid-front-engined 2+ coupe, with an output of 612 brake horsepower, delivering breathtaking performance and superb comfort, making it suitable for everyday use.
 The sports car model, a mid-front-engined 2+ coupe, sells for $347,995 and had a long waiting list in the running.
 It finally sold for $750,000.
 The Roma is built to U.S. specifications and finished in Bianco Italia over a Bordeaux leather interior.
 This incredible Roma will be delivered to the winning bidder through the North American official Ferrari dealership of their choosing.

 Tags from the story